10 Brutally Honest Truths About Buying a House You Can’t Afford To Ignore

 ldprod/Adobe couple meeting real estate agent

-In addition to signs of financial fitness like saving money in investments and a healthy emergency fund, there are other economic realities to face when buying a house.
+In addition to signs of financial fitness like saving money in investments and a healthy emergency fund, there are other economic realities to face when it comes to making homeowner money moves.
 It’s a huge commitment and one that will make a dent in your cash on hand.

 But it can also be a way to build long-term wealth.
 Using first-time homebuyer programs and creative ways to pay your mortgage, the investment can be worth it if you go in with open eyes.